 Additionally, everyone will be able to focus on the story while not missing what’s happening out the window.
 My family has enjoyed many, and “The Chronicles of Narnia” by C.S.
 Lewis is still our favorite.

 Be sure you’ve got all you need for a smooth ride, including a well-stocked first aid kit, a flashlight and batteries, plenty of drinks and snacks, books, a place to throw away garbage, hand wipes, paper towels, pillows, blankets, favorite stuffed animals, and any other comfort items that will help your kids along the way.

-Sprinkle in Some Buffer Time and a Boatload of Patience
+Sprinkle In Some Buffer Time and a Boatload of Patience

 As you map out your itinerary, be sure not to schedule every minute so strictly that veering off schedule will cause you and your family angst.
 You will veer off schedule.
 Some things will not go according to plan.

-If you allow for plenty of extra time, you’ll be open to serendipity and your experience will be a calmer and more enjoyable one for all.
+If you allow for plenty of extra time, you’ll be open to serendipity and the experience will be a calmer and more enjoyable one for all.
 Kick perfectionism to the curb and enjoy the blessing of this time together with your family.